wader/fq/README.md

 - Some kind of UI, web and cli? would be nice to visualize overlapping fields
 - Is it possible to save memory by just record range/decoder at first decode and then decode as needed later?
-- Move more things to jq code, dumper, CLI, help, REPL?
+- Move more things to jq code, dumper?
 - Some kind of bit vs bytes position notation/type
 - Range/field user annotations